digitalillusion/rudp-tunnel/README.md

 **Embedded driver**

 The executable embeds the Java version of the Aeron driver.
-In order to work correctly, JAVA_HOME environment variable must be defined.
+In order to work correctly, `java` must be available in the path.

 **Startup**